-Search engine optimization and online marketing are absolutely critical for every business these days, and if your toolbox includes some knowledge of technology, a willingness to learn and the work ethic to keep up with the constantly-changing Google landscape, you'll have a huge competitive edge in eCommerce.
-If you can build an organic SEO base your site will thrive.
-Google's the only platform you really need to worry about too--it's at 92% market share.
+Search engine optimization and online marketing are absolutely critical for every business these days, and if your toolbox includes some knowledge of technology, a willingness to learn, and the work ethic to keep up with the constantly changing Google landscape, you'll have a huge competitive edge in e-commerce.
+If you can build an organic SEO base, your site will thrive.
+Google's the only platform you really need to worry about, too--it's at 92 percent market share.

-Chris Cantell, a product creator and online marketing specialist, recently shared with me, "Using SEO, I was able to take my own product-focused business to a seven-figure level.
+Chris Cantell, a product creator and online marketing specialist, recently told me, "Using SEO, I was able to take my own product-focused business to a seven-figure level.
 Everyone wants to get more eyes on their products, and SEO is the best ways to do it.
 By using simple, ethical SEO methods, others can run a seven-figure business as well.
 These kinds of results are repeatable.
-Strong SEO, regardless of your eCommerce niche, is the way to make it happen."
+Strong SEO, regardless of your e-commerce niche, is the way to make it happen."

 4. Master Amazon